 It could also be that you think you’ve got this “problem” beat and can start drinking moderately.
 Whatever the case, this is something you need to deal with, and FAST.

 Relapse Prevention Tip #8: Play the tape forward.

 Whenever I find myself thinking fondly of my drinking days, I remind myself what happened AFTER the good part.
 Sure, the first few puffs on a cigarette and sips of a drink feel AWESOME.

 Like, really, really, really good.

 And then after a while, you start to feel congested.
-You’re maybe coughing a little.
-What started off as an engaging, riveting whiskey conversation is devolving into messy, foolishness.
+Maybe you’re coughing a little.
+What started off as an engaging, riveting whiskey conversation is devolving into messy foolishness.

 In fact, you’re having an out-of-body experience where you’re running your mouth a mile a minute, telling people things they have no business (or interest) in knowing.

 Whoa.
 Is that your phone?
 Who are you messaging right now?
 Oh, the ex!
 Smart.

 It’s later in the night and your head is spinning.
 You just threw up and are now shoveling nachos into your mouth because, why not?
 Caught a glimpse of yourself in the mirror, and YIKES!
 No matter.
 The party won’t stop!

 Until it’s bedtime and you have the spins.
 So.
 Bad.